Nestle buys stake in U.S. ready meals group Freshly

-ZURICH Nestle has acquired a minority stake in U.S. healthy ready meals group Freshly, as the Swiss food giant seeks to hone its distribution network in a rapidly changing U.S. market.
+ZURICH (Reuters) - Nestle has acquired a minority stake in U.S. healthy ready meals group Freshly, as the Swiss food giant seeks to hone its distribution network in a rapidly changing U.S. market.

 Nestle said on Tuesday it was lead investor in a $77 million (60.5 million pounds) round of new funding for Freshly, helping it gain access to the $10 billion market for prepared meals in the United States, which it expected to grow at "very attractive rates".